 The federal VA determines your eligibility for the Post-9/11 GI Bill.
-You must use your Post-9/11 benefits before you can use the WI GI Bill if you have active duty service after September 10, 2001.
-If the federal VA determines that you are eligible for less than 100% of tuition and fees (based on your length of active duty service), you can use the WI GI Bill to pay the remaining portion of eligible tuition and fees while using Post-9/11 GI Bill.
+You must use your Post -9/11 benefits before you can use the WI GI Bill if you have active duty service after September 10, 2001.
+If the federal VA determines that you are eligible for less than 100% of tuition and fees (based on your length of active duty service), you can use the WI GI Bill to pay the remaining portion of eligible tuition and fees while using Post-9/11 GI Bill, if you apply for and are determined to be eligible for the WI GI Bill.

 For example, the federal VA determines you are eligible for the federal Post-9/11 GI Bill at 70%.
 You can use the WI GI Bill for the remaining 30% portion of qualifying program fees/tuition and material fees.
 Only the credits that are paid by WI GI Bill count toward the maximum WI GI Bill benefit of 128 credits.
+You may have to pay out of pocket for some portion of fees that are not remittable under the WIGI Bill.